Documentation update in progress

 Create New Search button, then click on the button in the top-right corner (next to the help button.)

-The Advanced Search feature is a powerful tool which makes use of logical operators like ‘AND,’ ‘OR,’ and ‘INVERT’ to group together multiple search queries (“rules”) and produce refined search results.
+The Advanced Search feature is a powerful tool which makes use of logical operators like 'AND,' 'OR,' and 'NOT' to group together multiple search queries ("conditions") and produce refined search results.

 You can perform an advanced search from both the upper search bar, or by clicking into the 'Advanced Search' view.